Ménière's disease is a condition of the inner ear that causes sudden attacks of:

 Distress is common in people with Ménière's disease, as it's a difficult and unpredictable condition.

 A GP can offer advice and support if you're finding it difficult to cope with the effect Ménière's disease is having on your life.

 There are also support groups and organisations, such as the Ménière's Society, that can provide help and advice.

 What to do during an attack of Ménière's disease

 Ménière's disease can cause you to lose balance.

 At the first sign of an attack you should:

 - take your vertigo medicine if you have some

 - sit or lie down

-- close your eyes, or keep them fixed on an object in front of you
+- close your eyes, or keep them fixed on a still object in front of you

 - do not turn your head quickly